nyangweso-rodgers/programming-with-javascript/02-JavaScript-Libraries/01-React/01-Setting-Up-React-App/02-Manual-Setup/Readme.md

     </body>
   </html>
   ```

+  - This file provides the initial `HTML` structure for your web page.
+  - It includes elements like `<head>` and `<body>` tags, along with meta information and styling.
+  - Crucially, it contains a `div` element with a specific `ID` (usually `id="app"`).
+This `div` acts as a placeholder where your React application will be rendered.
+  - When your application starts, the `index.js` code renders your React components and injects them into the DOM within this `div` element.

-- inside the `src/` create an entry-point to the app, i.e., `index.js` and add the following code:
+- Inside the `src/` create an entry-point to the app, i.e., `index.js` and add the following code:

   ```js
   // index.js